stevecj/pyurll/README.md

 The scheme is the actual name of the scheme that precedes the "://".

-In other contexts, a Scheme is often referred to as a Protocol.
+What we are calling the Scheme here is also frequently referred to as the "protocol" elsewhere.

 ### Netloc
 Specifies the network location to connect to in terms of a hostname and optional port number.

-In other contexts, a Netloc is usually referred to as Authority or a Host.
-This package uses Netloc to be consistent with the terminology used in Python's netlib package.
+What we are calling the Netloc here is usually referred to as the "authority" or "host" elsewhere.
+We are using Netloc to be match the nomenclature used in Python's netlib package.

 ### Hostname
 Specifies the host to connect to.
 It can be either a domain name or